tinkerbell/cluster-api-provider-tinkerbell/docs/REMOTE-TINKERBELL.md

 ## Configuration

-Provide credentials for the remote Tinkerbell cluster via a **kubeconfig file** mounted as a Kubernetes Secret.
-If no kubeconfig is provided, CAPT operates in local mode (no remote cluster).
+Provide credentials for the external Tinkerbell cluster via a **kubeconfig file** mounted as a Kubernetes Secret.
+If no kubeconfig is provided, CAPT operates in local mode (no external cluster).

 Mount a kubeconfig as a Kubernetes Secret and provide the path to the controller.
 See [REMOTE-TINKERBELL-KUBECONFIG.md](REMOTE-TINKERBELL-KUBECONFIG.md) for a